terencez127/trinity-vm/README.md

 Conditional            | if (a > 10) {a + 3} else {a - 3}

 ###3.
 Bytecode Interpreter
 Only PUSH, ADD, SUB, MUL, DIV are supported for now.

+###4.
+State recording & query
+The interpreter(Scala verison) can record the VM's execution state and query the recorded states.

 ## Future Plans